TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

     ??? tip "Alternative Quality Profile - [Click to show/hide]"

-        You may add the following qualities depending if you want to grab HD (720p/1080p) releases before UHD is available:
+        You may add the following qualities to the merged quality group if you want to grab HD (720p/1080p) releases before a UHD release is available:

         - Bluray-1080p
         - WEBDL-1080p